 When it comes to wedding planning, few decisions will be as fun (and delicious!) as choosing your wedding cake.
 After all, what’s better than spending the afternoon with your fiancé sampling slice after slice of cake?
-But before you pick up your fork, follow our guide below to make sure you get the wedding cake of your dreams.
+But before you pick up your fork, first things first: Check out our roundup of beautiful wedding cake ideas to get inspired for your own confection.
+Then, follow our guide below to make sure you get the wedding cake of your dreams.

 Photo: Sposto Photography

 This elegant confection was inspired by a Minted wedding invitation, believe it or not.
 The invite, Botanical Name Plate" by Shiny Penny Studio, features a sprig of greenery and berries on the design, which was recreated entirely from sugar by the bakery Nine Cakes.